antipasta/WWW-JSON/README.md

 Parameters that will be added to every non-GET request made by WWW::JSON.

+## post\_body\_format

+How to serialize the post body.

+'serialized' - Normal post body serialization (this is the default)

+'JSON' - JSONify the post body.
+Used by API's like github and google plus

 ## default\_response\_transform

 Many API's have a lot of boilerplate around their json responses.